-5.1 CHAMPIONSHIP POINTS
+5.1 APRC CUPS POINTS

-5.1.1 Attribution of points

-For any one make, only the best placed car may score points for the Manufacturers' Cup.
-Points will be awarded for each title in accordance with the scale given in Article 5.1.1.

-5.1.2 Bonus points will be awarded according to Article 5.1.2 of the FIA Championships Regulations

-5.1.4 Additional conditions to score points

-Only those cars driven by a registered driver are eligible to score points within the general classification, taking into account their relative position and without taking into account the classification of the cars of the non-registered drivers.
-Registered co-drivers are eligible to score points within the general classification, taking into account their relative position and without taking into account the classification of the non-registered co-drivers.
+- 5.1.1 Points will be awarded for each title in accordance with the scale given in Article 5.1.1 of the RRSR. - 5.1.2 Bonus points will be awarded according to Article 5.1.2 of the RRSR. - 5.1.3 Only cars driven by a registered driver are eligible to score points within the general classification, taking into account their relative position and without taking into account the classification of the non-registered drivers.
+The respective co-drivers of registered drivers will score the corresponding points for the co-drivers championship.

-The number of Championship rallies is 6 which must take place in the FIA Asia-Pacific Region.
-The number of Cup rallies in the Pacific zone is 2.
-The number of Cup rallies in the Asia zone is 3 [or 4].
+5.2 NUMBER OF APRC CUPS RALLIES

+Each APRC Cup shall have a minimum of 3 rallies and not exceed 5 rallies.
+A maximum of 2 may take place in the same country.

-5.3 MAXIMUM NUMBER OF RESULTS FOR THE FINAL CHAMPIONSHIP CLASSIFICATION
+5.3 NUMBER OF RESULTS FOR THE CUPS FINAL CLASSIFICATION